 When you are shopping for a replacement water heater, it is essential to understand your current water heater’s specifications.
 You will want to work within certain parameters set by the current unit for the most cost-effective replacement.
 If you have a gas unit, replacing it with gas is the most economical option.
 And likewise for an electric unit.
 The next consideration is the holding tank’s size and how well that amount of hot water meets your household needs.
 Increasing the capacity will offer a growing family more hot water.
 However, empty nesters might decrease the unit size to save on the operating cost.

-To learn more about dual-element water heaters and your replacement options, call (806) 787-6501.
-The licensed plumbers at Action Air & Plumbing are here to assist you in selecting the unit that will best meet your needs.
+To learn more about dual-element water heaters and your replacement options, call 806-583-3558.
+The licensed plumbers at Action Air Plumbing and Septic are here to assist you in selecting the unit that will best meet your needs.